-Section B:

-The development of the British empiricist tradition; in particular, the work of the eighteenth-century philosophers, Berkeley and Hume, and the present-day work of A. J. Ayer.
+Section A: The development of the British empiricist tradition; in particular, the work of the eighteenth-century philosophers, Berkeley and Hume, and the present-day work of A. J. Aver.

-Section C:

-A course in formal logic, building on the foundations laid in the first year course.
-The chief topics are: the first order functional calculus, especially multiply quantified expressions, relations, and identity; the second order functional calculus; the theory of descriptions; the theory of types.
+Section B: A course in formal logic, building on the foundations laid in the first year course.
 Attention will be given to the bearings of formal logic on some traditional philosophical problems.